Ritwika-Das-Gupta/Neural_Network_LLM_scratch/lecture9_tokenization/minbpe-tokenizer/README.md

 ## lecture

-I built the code in this repository in this [YouTube video](https://www.youtube.com/watch?v=zduSFxRajkE).
 You can also find this lecture in text form in [lecture.md](lecture.md).

 ## todos